inveniosoftware/rfcs/rfcs/rdm-0064-custom-fields.md

 - :white_check_mark: I want to be able to filter my search results based on my new field.
 - :white_check_mark: I want to support translations (i18n) for the values of the custom fields, when using vocabularies.

-### First iteration limitations
+### Future work

-The first iteration of custom fields will be available in InvenioRDM v10.
-It targets the implementation of two field types, allowing to add primitive types custom fields (e.g. free text, boolean, number) and also based on generic vocabularies (e.g. defining a new "experiment" vocabulary).
-This will enable the implementation of the mechanisms to support custom fields, and allow developers to extend support for new types of fields (e.g. dates).
+This RFC targets the implementation of two field types, allowing to add primitive types custom fields (e.g. free text, boolean, number) and also based on generic vocabularies (e.g. defining a new "experiment" vocabulary).
+This will enable the implementation of the mechanisms to support custom fields, and allow developers to impelement new types of fields (e.g. dates).

-Therefore, it **comes with some limitation**:

-- Only two field types are supported: Text and generic vocabularies, in consequence both simple and advance field types are tested.
-For example, resource types, or new ones of your creation that adhere to the [generic vocabulary](https://inveniordm.docs.cern.ch/reference/rest_api_vocabularies/) data model.

-- Fields are configured globally for all records and for all communities.
-Note that they do not mix, those appearing in records will not appear in communities.
-However, all communities will have the same fields.
-- You can hide (not display) fields in the UI.
-However, they will be available in the REST API.
-Moreover, hiding them will hide them globally.
-This means that the upload or settings form will not display them, but they will be visible in the landing page (e.g. if submitted via REST API).
-- There are no per-field permissions checks on these fields.
-They do respect the records permissions (i.e. will not show if the record is restricted).
+Functionalities that might come in the future:

+- Configuration of custom fields per community.
+Meaning, each community has its own specific custom fields.
+- Internal use field, that will not be visible by end users in the UI nor in the REST API.
+- Applying permissions per-field.
-- It is not possible to configure the fields using the UI, it will be done in the instance `invenio.cfg` file.
+- Configuring custom fields using the UI, for example the _Backoffice_.
-- Compatibility with OpenSearch has not been tested.
-Only Elasticsearch 7 has been tested.
+- Compatibility with OpenSearch.
-- In the forms, you can add fields to new groups but not to existing ones (e.g. Basic Information).
-- Translations (i18n) is only supported for labels and descriptions of all fields.
-Vocabularies also support translation of the values as long as those have been added when imported.
+- Add custom fields to existing sections, for example _Basic Information_.

 ## Detailed design